linode/docs/docs/tools-reference/linux-package-management.md

 ### RPM Package Manager (RPM)

-YUM and DNF are simply frontends to a lower-level tool called RPM, similar to `apt-get`'s relationship with `dpkg`.
+YUM and DNF are simply front-ends to a lower-level tool called RPM, similar to `apt-get`'s relationship with `dpkg`.
 You will likely not need to interact with RPM very often, but there are a few commands that you may find useful.

 The following commands should be run as root.
 The flags are expanded here, but the abbreviated syntax is also included: